 Our teachers are active researchers, and many are internationally recognized, well- established authorities within their sub-disciplines.
 The elective courses you will choose from are designed with the specializations of the involved teachers in mind, making the connection with research very explicit.
 The research seminar in Logic (a biweekly series with a high level of international guests) as well as the Colloquium in Logic (running throughout the programme) brings researchers and students together for discussions about logic and its role in society and industry.
 There is a close relationship between teachers, students, and the dynamic research environment.

 A rich academic experience

 The master’s programme in Logic is two years of full-time study with a balanced combination of rigor and flexibility.
 You can expect a significant amount of hands-on, instructor-led skills training in addition to the theoretical lectures and seminars, computer laboratory work, and possibilities to individualize your study path.
 You will learn about the core areas of logic, including model theory, addressing the relationship between language and the objects that language describes; computability theory, investigating algorithms and the complexity of computational problems; proof theory, focusing on the structure of mathematical proofs and what it takes to prove the consistency of different theories; set theory, the general abstract study of one of the most fundamental concepts of mathematics and other formal sciences; and philosophy of mathematics, dealing with foundational epistemological and metaphysical issues in mathematics.

 Programme structure and content

 The programme begins with an in-depth introductory course specifically designed to give students from diverse backgrounds the foundational knowledge needed to continue successfully with the programme.
-There are five mandatory courses providing core knowledge:
+There are six mandatory courses providing core knowledge:

 - Logical Theory